Japandi Dining Table Oak - Warm Solid Wood in Japandi Style

 Is a Japandi dining table always low?

 Japandi dining tables are typically 72–75 cm high (standard is 75–77 cm).
-The small difference is intentional: a slightly lower table gives a compact, earthy character that suits the Zen aesthetic of Japandi design.
-Of course, the height is adjustable upon request.
+The small difference is deliberate: a slightly lower table gives a compact, earthy character that fits the Zen aesthetic of Japandi design.
+Of course, the height can be adjusted upon request.

 What does a custom-made Japandi oak dining table cost?

 The price depends on the dimensions, wood type, and base.
-Contact us for a no-obligation quote — we strive for fair prices for genuine quality.
+Contact us for a free quote — we strive for fair prices for true quality.

 Your Custom Japandi Oak Dining Table